 The CareClinic app helps you understand your thought processes, emotions and causes for your sleep apnea stress.
 It is possible to modify your behavior and reduce not only stress but also anxiety levels.
 When you learn to think in a more balanced way and eliminate negative thoughts, you can also improve your overall quality of life.

 As you will discover and record effective coping strategies, you will also find it easier to make healthier choices and change both your behavior and lifestyle.
-You will improve the overall stress resilience and emotional wellbeing.
+You will improve overall stress resilience and emotional wellbeing.

 Thought diary and coping strategies